 - Slurred speech

-- Cardiovascular effects including slowed heart rate
+- Cardiovascular effects including slowed or irregular heart rate

 - Gastrointestinal effects and nausea

 - Chills as a result of changes in body temperature

 Sometimes users combine Divinorum with other drugs or alcohol to enhance the results.
 Such combinations can increase Salvinorin after-effects and, when used for the long-term, can pose disastrous risks on learning and memory.
 Research carried out about the trend of Salvinorin use and substance-use disorders concluded that Salvinorin causes not just psychiatric and neurological effects but also physical side effects such as cardiovascular and gastrointestinal effects.
 Such events may cause severe adverse reactions like seizures and intubations when the substance is combined with alcohol or other drugs.

 The Dangers Of Salvinorin Interactions

 Take note that interactions are also possible when it comes to Salvinorin.
 Currently, there are around 436 approved Salvinorin interactions, including interactions with alcohol, weed, and another hallucinogenic drug called DMT.
 In this section, information about these interactions and the dangers they cause will be provided.

 Salvinorin belongs to the drug class hallucinogens while alcohol is considered as a sedative or depressant substance.
 Moreover, when these two substances are combined together, an increase in the effects of Salvinorin, especially depression, will be observed.

 Other Dangers When Salvia and Alcohol Are Used Together Include The Following: